 #1 Cost To Adopt Or Buy

 To adopt a dog, the fees can range from free to an upwards of $350, depending on the breed, health condition, and age of the dog.
 Shelter such as Exclusively Mongrels only has mongrels up for adoption.
-Larger shelters such as Voices For Animals and the Society for the Prevention of Cruelty to Animals regularly hold adoption drives, so follow their respective Facebook pages if you are looking to adopt a dog.
-Alternatively, join the Pets Up For Adoption (Singapore) Facebook page.
+Larger shelters such as Action For Singapore Dogs and the Society for the Prevention of Cruelty to Animals regularly hold adoption drives, so follow their respective Facebook pages if you are looking to adopt a dog.
+Adopters are encouraged to refer to new adoption guidelines drawn up by Rehoming and Adoption Workgroup.
+Under these guidelines, animal welfare groups are to clearly communicate information on pre-adoption screening, adoption processes and provide post-adoption support to the adopter.

 Dogs from pet stores cost a lot more, with a small chihuahua costing more than $1000 and special pedigree dogs such as blue French bulldogs costing more than $10,000.

 A one-year license for a dog below 5 months of age is $15.
-For your first three dogs, you can choose between a one-year license, two-year license, or three-year license.
+For your first three dogs, you can choose between a one-year license, two-year license, three-year license, or a one-time license.
 The costs are as follows:

-Sterilisation costs about $150 to $500.
+Sterilisation costs about $350 to $850, depending on the size of the dog.
 Generally, it is more expensive to sterilise female dogs compared to male dogs.

 The advantage of microchipping your dog is that you increase the chances of reuniting with your dog if it gets lost or stolen.
 This is because the microchip number acts as an identifier that cannot be tampered by other people.
 If someone picks up your lost dog, they can bring it to the vet for a microchip scan where your identity would be established.